 Even if there actually is a correlation between two events, that correlation - contrary to what we tend to think - is not always causal.
 Correlation does not imply causation!
-A good illustration of this occurred at an Israeli air-force base.
-The instructor noticed the following.
-After congratulating a pilot in training after a well-executed exercise, that pilot often performed worse in the next exercise.
-Conversely, when he gave a pilot a reprimand after a badly executed exercise, that pilot often performed better the next time.
+An illustrative example of this occurred at an Israeli air-force base.
+The instructor noticed the following.:when congratulating a pilot in training after a well-executed exercise, that pilot often performed worse in their next exercise.
+Conversely, when the instructor reprimanded the pilot for poor execution of said exercise, that pilot’s performance often improved in subsequent attempts .
 He deduced that punishment works better than reward and that from now on only punishment should be used.

-The reason for the correlation, however, had nothing to do with the compliments or reprimands of the instructor, but simply with the fact that after an exceptionally good performance, statistically, the chance of a weaker performance is much greater than a similar or better performance.
+The reason for the correlation, however, had nothing to do with the instructor’s compliments or condemnation , but simply with the fact that after an exceptionally good performance, statistically, the chances of a weaker performance are much higher than those of a similar or better performance.
 Conversely, for a weak performance, statistically it is more likely that it will be followed by a better performance.
-That phenomenon is called 'regression to the mean' and is often overlooked in alternative medical circles (see below).
+This phenomenon is called 'regression to the mean,' and is often overlooked in alternative medical circles (see below).

-Order in randomness and randomness in order
+Order in Randomness and Randomness in Order

-Since we are inclined to detect causes and patterns too quickly, we often underestimate the role of chance, randomness and coincidence.
+Since we are inclined to identify causes and patterns almost instantly, we often underestimate the role of chance, randomness and coincidence.
 People see patterns in random sequences (e.g. in random sequences of numbers) and unconsciously put patterns in sequences of numbers when they are asked to make them random (because they put too much alternation in the sequences, such as never repeating the same number in a sequence or never have three heads or tails in a row in a sequence of random coin tosses – whereas in actual random series that often happens).
 So, we see order in randomness and imitate randomness with order!
-Noteworthy in this context is that the first ipod shuffle which played songs randomly was quickly adapted because there were many complaints from people who were convinced that the succession of songs was not random.
-They ended up putting patterns in the sequence of songs in order to make it seem random!
+Noteworthy in this context is that the first iPod Shuffle which played songs randomly was quickly adapted because there were many complaints from people who were convinced that the succession of songs was not random.
+They ended up putting patterns in the sequence of songs to make it seem random!

 Chance blindness

-The chance factor is also grossly underestimated.
-Athletes who score a few points in a row are said to be on a 'confidence streak' and their colleagues who record a few misses in succession are thought to be 'broken under pressure'.
+The probability factor is also grossly underestimated.
+Athletes who score a few points in a row are said to be on a 'confidence streak,' whilst their colleagues who record a few misses in succession are thought to have 'broken under the pressure'.
 While psychology plays a role in athletic performance and these analyses could very well be true, statistical analysis in basketball has shown that these alleged clusters of hits and misses turn out to be random.
 Nevertheless, matches are still analyzed in such a way because it seems that there is indeed a connection between a player’s previous hits or misses and the probability that he will score the next time.
 For this phenomenon, psychologists came up with the term 'hot hand fallacy' (Gilovich et al 1985).
-This bias does not only affect sports commentators and coaches.
-We all tend to underestimate the importance of chance.
-Investment success is often wrongly attributed to insight, CEOs and coaches are praised after successes and fired after disappointing performances, while both success and failure are in many cases to an important extent the product of unpredictable external factors.
+This bias does not only affect sports commentators and coaches; we all tend to underestimate the importance of chance.
+Investment success is often wrongly attributed to insight andCEOs and coaches are often either praised after successes or fired after disappointing performances, while both success and failure are, to an important extent, the products of unpredictable external factors.